UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_00.md

 # Module Learning Outcomes

+Notes:

-'This module will introduce why and how we split our data into a training and a test test and how cross validation works on our training data.
+This module will introduce why and how we split our data into a training and a test test and how cross validation works on our training data.
 We will also explain the fundamental trade off as well as the golden rule of machine learning.

 ---